mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Non-critical Windows Defender notifications
 * Play and Enqueue with Windows Media Player in right-click menu options for Folders
 * Notifications for Chrome and Edge
-* Copilot AI and associated buttons
+* Copilot AI, App and associated buttons
 * Most telemetry
 * "Learn about this picture" icon on desktop
 * (Win11) Widgets
 * (Win11) Chat button
 * (Win11) Snap/arrange bar at top of screen when dragging windows, snap layouts in general
 * (Win11) AI 'Recall' "Feature"
+* (Win11) "Unsupported device" message on desktop
 * Lock screen (automatic if user password is blank, otherwise OPTIONAL - do not do this if your computer is likely to be used in a public area)
 * Notification center and allowing apps like edge or photos to run in the background when closed (OPTIONAL)
 * Fast boot and hibernation (to allow updates to be processed on shutdown rather than forcing restarts) (OPTIONAL)